Same-sex marriage in Germany: First and second Schröder governments

-First Merkel Government (2005–2009)
+Merkel governments

-In July 2008, the Federal Constitutional Court ruled that a transgender person who transitioned to female, after having been married to a woman for more than 50 years, could remain married to her wife and change her legal gender to female.
+In July 2008, the Constitutional Court ruled that a transgender person who transitioned to female, after having been married to a woman for more than 50 years, could remain married to her wife and change her legal gender to female.
 It gave the Bundestag one year to effect the necessary change in the relevant law.
 On 22 October 2009, the Constitutional Court ruled that a man whose employer had given him and his registered partner inferior pension benefits on account of him not being married was entitled to the same benefits he would receive were he and his partner married and of opposite sexes.
 The court's decision mandated equal rights for same-sex registered couples not just in regard to pension benefits, but in regard to all rights and responsibilities applying to married couples.

-Second Merkel Government (2009–2013)

-On 25 October 2009, the new CDU/CSU-FDP coalition released its government programme.
-It stipulated that the tax inequality between same-sex life partners and opposite-sex married couples would be repealed and the Constitutional Court's ruling of 22 October would be codified into law.
+On 25 October 2009, the new CDU/CSU-FDP coalition released its government programme, promising to repeal the tax inequality between same-sex life partners and opposite-sex married couples to comply with the Constitutional Court's ruling.
 However, the government programme did not mention adoption rights.

-On 17 August 2010, the Federal Constitutional Court ruled that surviving registered partners are entitled to the same inheritance tax rules as surviving spouses.
-Previously, surviving marital partners paid 7–30% inheritance tax while surviving registered partners paid 17–50%.

-On 18 February 2013, the Constitutional Court broadened adoption rights for registered partners.
-The court ruled that a partner must be allowed to adopt the other partner's adopted child, a so-called "successive adoption", and not only a partner's biological child.
-However, the government did not bring up a vote in Parliament to change the adoption laws before it adjourned in June 2013.
-The court gave the Bundestag until 30 June 2014 to change the laws.
-On 6 June 2013, the Constitutional Court ruled that registered partners should have joint tax filing benefits equal to those of married opposite-sex couples.
-The Bundestag had to change the law retroactively.